Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

                         vulnerability is reported as CRITICAL instead of WARNING.
 Vulnerabilities without a score are governed by --unscored-severity.
+Default: 7.0 --enterprise-db-token ENTERPRISE_DB_TOKEN
+                        Token for a locally held copy of the vulnerability database, used instead of the hosted one.
+The scanner downloads the database dumps with it and then looks vulnerabilities up locally, so the scan makes no request per finding and no daily quota applies.
+Rules --api-token out; where both are given, this one wins.
+                        Passed here, the token is visible to every user on this host for as long as the check runs, because a command-line argument shows up in the process list;
+                        prefer --enterprise-db-token-file.
+It is handed on to wpscan through the environment either way, so it never reaches the scanner's own command line.
+Falls back to the WPSCAN_ENTERPRISE_DB_TOKEN environment variable
+                        when neither this nor --enterprise-db-token-file is
+                        given.
+  --enterprise-db-token-file ENTERPRISE_DB_TOKEN_FILE
+                        Path to a file holding the token for a locally held copy of the vulnerability database, read from its first line.
+Keeps the token out of the process list, where a command-line argument is visible to every user on the host, and out of the monitoring configuration.
+                        Takes precedence over `--enterprise-db-token`.
+Keep
+                        the file readable only by the monitoring user.
+                        Example: `--enterprise-db-token-
+                        file=/etc/icinga2/secrets/wpscan-enterprise`.
-Default: 7.0 --ignore IGNORE       Ignore findings whose component or title matches this Python regular expression.
+  --ignore IGNORE       Ignore findings whose component or title matches this
+                        Python regular expression.
 Matched against the
                         component and against the finding title separately, so